-Government programs that can help me pay for your health care and prescription costs
+Government programs that can help pay for health care and prescription costs

 Section IX.a.
 Overview of Help for People with Low Incomes